O1ahmad/ansible-role-zcashd/README.md

 _The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation directory where they are stored:_

 `zcashd_user: <service-user-name>` (**default**: *zcashd*)
-- dedicated service user and group used by `zecminer` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)
+- dedicated service user and group used by `zcashd` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)

 `install_type: <archive>` (**default**: archive)
 - **archive**: currently compatible with **tar** formats, installation of **Zcashd** via compressed archives results in the direct download of its component binaries, consisting of the `zcashd` blockchain service and cli software.